martinohanlon/exploring-space-with-minecraft/worksheet3.md

-# Capturing data from the Astro Pi computer
+# Capturing data from the Sense HAT

-While the Astro Pi computers are on the ISS, Tim Peake will be running the SpaceCRAFT data capture program which will create a file of data from all of its sensors and these files will eventually make their way back to Earth, allowing you to get a look at what conditions are like on the ISS.
+While the Sense HATs are on the ISS, Tim Peake will be running the SpaceCRAFT data capture program which will create a file of data from all of its sensors and these files will eventually make their way back to Earth, allowing you to get a look at what conditions are like on the ISS.

 You can use your Raspberry Pi and Sense HAT in the same way to capture data about your environment whether thats in your home, classroom or anywhere else you can find to set it up.